awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 The first time you use the console to add a new connection to a Bitbucket repository, you must authorize CodePipeline access to your repositories\.
 You choose or create an installation app that helps you connect to the account where you have created your third\-party code repository\.

  When you use the AWS CLI or an AWS CloudFormation template, you must provide the connection ARN of a Bitbucket connection that has already gone through the installation handshake\.
 Otherwise, the pipeline is not triggered\.

+**Note**
+Most source actions in CodePipeline, such as GitHub, require either a configured change detection resource \(such as a webhook or CloudWatch Events rule\) or use the option to poll the repository for source changes\.
+For pipelines with a Bitbucket Cloud source action, you do not have to set up a webhook or default to polling\.
+The connections action manages your source change detection for you\.

 ## See Also<a name="action-reference-CodestarConnectionSource-links"></a>